 The use of digital technology dramatically increases the lighting intensity and visibility of a sign.

-1. ELECTRONIC MESSAGE CENTERS (EMCS)
+The two broad categories of digital signs are: 1) electronic message centers and 2) digital billboards.

-On-premises digital signs that use a computer or other electronic means to change and control the content and light intensity.
+1. Electronic Message Centers (EMCs) are on-premises digital signs that use a computer or other electronic means to change and control the content and light intensity.

-2. DIGITAL OR "ELECTRONIC" BILLBOARDS

-Large off-premises displays that use digital images and change at frequent intervals - typically about every six to eight seconds.
+2. Digital or "electronic" billboards are large off-premises displays that use digital images and change at frequent intervals - typically about every six to eight seconds.
 They are controlled remotely via software by the billboard owner.